Shannon Lee, LMFT

 When Shannon is not working, she is surfing, creating, making art, or music.
 Shannon also appreciates education and learning and is regularly pursuing educational goals.
 Currently, she continues to pursue her doctorate with a plan to continue to help children, teens, parents, and families.
 Providing effective treatment and staying informed with current developments and research in psychology is necessary and rewarding for Shannon.

-Client-Centered Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness Therapy
+Clinical approaches: Client-Centered Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness Therapy

 CA LMFT 47482